howesa/CHI22-CogMod-Tutorial/README.md

 The notebooks for the tutorial will be made available in this GitHub repository on the day of the tutorial.

-If you are attending the tutorial then -- before this date -- you should read the contents of the file getting_started.ipynb.
+If you are attending the tutorial then -- before this date -- you should read the contents of the file 01-Introduction/getting_started.ipynb

 If you click on getting_started.ipynb in the GitHub repository (above) then at the top of the document you will see a button that says "Open in Colab".
 Click on this button and read the document.